You can use Income Bank if you:

 - are a full time student or student with a study load concession

-As an Australian Apprentice, full-time student or a student with a study load concession, you can earn up to $415 a fortnight before your Centrelink payment is reduced.
+As an Australian Apprentice, full time student or a student with a study load concession, you can earn up to $427 a fortnight before your income support payment is reduced.

-If you earn or receive less income than this amount, the difference between the $415 limit and your income is added to the Income Bank.
+If you earn less income than this amount, the difference between the $427 limit and your income is automatically added to the Income Bank.

-For example, if you earn $350 in a fortnight, you will accrue $65 in your Income Bank.
-That means in the following payment period you can earn $480 before your payment is reduced.
+For example, if you earn $350 in a fortnight, you will accrue $77 in your Income Bank.
+That means, in the following payment period you can earn $504 before your payment is reduced.

-The maximum amount you can accumulate in your Income Bank is $10,300 if you are a student or $1,000 if you are an Australian Apprentice.
-The student Income Bank will be indexed to the CPI on 1 January each year.
+The maximum amount you can accumulate in your Income Bank is $10,600 if you are a student or $1,000 if you are an Australian Apprentice.
+The student Income Bank is indexed to the consumer price index on 1 January each year.

 MoneySmart offers free independent guidance to help people make the most of their money.